microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 interface class.

 `ReceiveData` will receive a reference to the packet and allow data viewers to consume it as they see appropriate.
-Having a `const` reference will allow us to retain a single copy of the data, ensuring it is consistent for all viewers, and having that `const` allows us to prevent any unwanted data modifications.
+Having a `const` reference will allow us to save the cost of creating another copy of the vector.

-`GetName` should return a unique identifier to help in ensuring a given data viewer is registered exactly once, being able to unregister a specific data viewer and to validate if a given viewer is registered.
+`GetName` returns the name of the data viewer to help in ensuring a given data viewer is registered exactly once, being able to unregister a specific data viewer and to validate if a given viewer is registered.